ACE RESILIENCE PROGRAM -ARP

 Date March 9-10, 2024

 Fashion show, gastronomic evening.

 Creation of a (permanent) help line to communicate with community members.

-Theme: Christmas in KABA - Recovering our mental balance after covid.
+Theme: New Year in KABA - Recovering our mental balance after a challenging year and preparing for the new one.
 Community Day: "Living a mentally healthy winter."